The battle in Kiev is, in large part, a fight for the country’s economic future — for better jobs and prosperity.

 That helped Ukraine’s economy grow rapidly from 2000 to 2008, but reduced pressure to modernize.

 When the world economy fell into a crisis in 2008, demand for Ukraine’s raw materials plunged.
-Then in 2009, Russia significantly raised the price of its gas supplies, further pulling the rug from underneath the country’s export industries.
+In 2009, Russia significantly raised the price of its gas supplies, further pulling the rug from underneath the country’s export industries.

-GAS FOLLIES: Ukraine’s state gas company, Naftogaz, charges customers only about 20 percent of what it pays for imported Russian gas.
-That means the government spends about 7.5 percent of the entire economy’s output each year on a massive home heating subsidy aimed at keeping voters happy.
+Gas follies: Ukraine’s state gas company, Naftogaz, charges customers about 20 percent of what it pays for imported Russian gas.
+That means the government spends about 7.5 percent of the entire economy’s output each year on a massive home-heating subsidy aimed at keeping voters happy.
 That results in large budget deficits that the government must borrow to cover.

-The International Monetary Fund tried to help Ukraine through its post-crisis troubles, with loan packages in 2008 and 2010.
-Each time, the IMF turned off the money tap after Ukraine refused to follow policy requirements including raising gas prices or cutting back sufficiently on generous government salaries and pensions.
+The International Monetary Fund (IMF) tried to help Ukraine through its post-crisis troubles, with loan packages in 2008 and 2010.
+Each time, the IMF turned off the money tap after Ukraine refused to follow policy requirements, including raising gas prices or cutting back sufficiently on generous government salaries and pensions.

-RED TAPE: Business advocates say owners sometimes prefer paying bribes to obeying regulations and taxes that are so complicated and burdensome that they would be out of business if they complied.
-The country’s complex business tax laws require 390 hours a year to comply with and take 54.9 percent of profits.
-That put Ukraine 164th out of 189 countries in ease of paying taxes in a World Bank survey.
+Red tape: Business advocates say owners sometimes prefer paying bribes to obeying regulations and taxes that are so complicated and burdensome that they would be out of business if they complied.
+The country’s complex business-tax laws require 390 hours a year to comply with and take 54.9 percent of profits.
+That put Ukraine 164th of 189 countries in ease of paying taxes in a World Bank survey.

-BROKEN FINANCES: Ukraine’s finances now are in such bad shape that it will have trouble paying its debts this year without outside help.
+Broken finances: Ukraine’s finances are in such bad shape that it will have trouble paying its debts this year without outside help.
 With continuing deficits, it faces borrowing needs of between $7 billion and $10 billion this year.
 Its poor prospects mean it’s unlikely to be able to borrow more on bond markets.

-On top of that, the central bank has been spending its dwindling foreign currency reserves, which were down to $17.8 billion at the end of January, to prop up the exchange rate of the hryvnia currency.
-One reason it is doing so is likely that many businesses and consumers owe money in dollars — a sharp drop in the hryvnia could trigger widespread bankruptcies.
+On top of that, the central bank has been spending its dwindling foreign-currency reserves, which were down to $17.8 billion at the end of January, to prop up the exchange rate of the hryvnia currency.
+One reason it is doing so is that many businesses and consumers owe money in dollars and a sharp drop in the hryvnia could trigger widespread bankruptcies.

 Unfortunately, keeping the currency artificially strong hurts exports.

-Russia had promised $15 billion in credit — an inducement to abandon closer ties with the EU and join a Russian-sponsored trade group.
-Even that money, however, seems to be on hold due to uncertainty about the fate of the Yanukovych government.
-Ratings agency Standard & Poors said Friday Ukraine would likely default without a significant improvement in the political crisis.
+Russia had promised $15 billion in loans and natural-gas discounts, an inducement to abandon closer ties with the EU and join a Russian-sponsored trade group.
+Even that money, however, seems to be on hold due to uncertainty about the fate of the government.
+Ratings agency Standard & Poor’s said Friday that Ukraine would likely default without a significant improvement in the political crisis.